antistereotip/ghost/ZERO-SQUAD/README.md

 ### Down The Rabbit Hole

 - Please use VPN and TOR, and best solution is Tails OS.
+- The logic of integration into the dark side of the network requires encrypted tunnels and strong encryption.
+- Identity must not be compromised.
 - https://www.torproject.org/download/
 - https://protonmail.com/
 - https://protonvpn.com/